-In 2017, as part of British Council’s wider Inclusive Arts campaign, we are presenting ‘Electricity’ by Bryn Higgins, at the 27th European Union Film Festival.
-The film will be subtitled for hard of hearing viewers.
+In 2017, as part of British Council’s wider Inclusive Arts campaign, we presented ‘Electricity’ by Bryn Higgins, at the 27th European Union Film Festival.
+The film was subtitled for hard of hearing viewers.

 Title: Electricity – 2014 (96 mins)